La guia de Cabo de Psaltis

 The “other” town in the “Los Cabos” title is San Jose del Cabo.
 For many years it retained its Mexican flavor, but depending on which direction you take into town, you will find that the big hotels and timeshares have made a significant impact.
 The downtown area very much feels like an old Mexican town with a nice cathedral and many art shops, particularly in the area known as the “artist area.”
 The heart of that area is Guerrero Street and is well worth you while to take a leisurely stroll thought the many shops that have hand-crafted wares.
 It is a step up from the more touristy trinkets in the shops in Cabo San Lucas.

-There are two restaurants in San Jose del Cabo that we feel are sure things for your visit if you plan to eat there:
+There are three restaurants in San Jose del Cabo that we feel are sure things for your visit if you plan to eat there:

 "H" in San Jose del Cabo at Guerrero and Obregon Click here for Trip Advisor